Tourism in Cuba: Early tourism

 Cuba has long been a popular attraction for tourists.
 Between 1915 and 1930, Havana hosted more tourists than any other location in the Caribbean.
 The influx was due in large part to Cuba's proximity to the United States, where restrictive prohibition on alcohol and other pastimes stood in stark contrast to the island's traditionally relaxed attitude to drinking and other pastimes.
+This is typified by Irving Berlin's 1919 foxtrot song, "I'll See You in C-U-B-A," the lyrics of which ridicule drinking in speakeasies and instead advertise Cuba as a travel destination "where wine is flowing".
 Tourism became Cuba's third largest source of foreign currency, behind the two dominant industries of sugar and tobacco.
 Cuban drinks such as the daiquiri and mojito became common in the United States during this time, after Prohibition was repealed.

 A combination of the Great Depression of the 1930s, the end of Prohibition, and World War II severely dampened Cuba's tourist industry, and it wasn't until the 1950s that numbers began to return to the island in any significant force.
 During this period, American organized crime came to dominate the leisure and tourist industries, a modus operandi outlined at the infamous Havana Conference of 1946.
-By the mid-1950s, Havana became one of the main markets and the favourite route for the narcotics trade to the United States.
+By the mid-1950s, Havana became one of the main markets and the favorite route for the narcotics trade to the United States.
 Despite this, tourist numbers grew steadily at a rate of 8% a year and Havana became known as "the Latin Las Vegas".

 Decline after Cuban Revolution

 Immediately upon becoming President of Cuba after the Cuban Revolution of 1959, Manuel Urrutia ordered the closing of many bars and gambling halls associated with prostitution and the drug trade, effectively ending Cuba's image as a hedonistic escape.
 A new governmental body, the National Institute of the Tourism Industry (INTUR), was established to encourage more tourism; taking over hotels, clubs, and beaches making them available to the general public at low rates.
 Tourist board chief Carlos Almonia announced a program of huge investment in hotels and the creation of a new airport.
 But fears of Cuba's post-revolutionary status amongst Americans, who constituted 8 out of 10 visitors, meant a rapid decline in tourism to the island.

 In January 1961, relations between the nations sharply deteriorated as a result of bank and business expropriations, mass exodus, summary executions, and private property being declared illegal by a now openly communist regime being backed by the USSR.
 Tourism travel to Cuba was soon declared by the U.S. State Department to be contrary to U.S. foreign policy and against the national interest.
 Tourism that year dropped to a record low of a mere 4180, forcing a dramatic downsizing of Cuba's tourist plans.
-Visitors to Cuba during the 1960s, 70s and 80s were comparatively rare.
-The number of tourists to the island did increase slowly, but it wasn't until 1989 that they equalled pre-Revolutionary numbers.
+Visitors to Cuba during the 1960s, 70s, and 80s were comparatively rare.
+The number of tourists to the island did increase slowly, but it wasn't until 1989 that they equaled pre-Revolutionary numbers.